Lahore International Expo Centre: Pakistan leather show

-In 2017, 'The 3rd Pakistan Mega Leather Show 2017' was held at this Expo Centre.
-This show was targeted at giving a boost to the Pakistani leather industry and provided buyers and sellers an environment to explore business opportunities.
+In 2017, 'The 3rd Pakistan Mega Leather Show 2017' was held at the Expo Centre.
+The event was aimed at giving a boost to the Pakistani leather industry and providing buyers and sellers an environment to explore business opportunities.
 Trade Development Authority of Pakistan (TDAP) Chief Executive S. M. Munir addressed the opening ceremony of the show and stated, "Pakistani exporters have great potential and capability to compete in the international markets."

 Lahore international book fair

 In February 2019, 'The 33rd Lahore International Book Fair' was held at the Expo Centre with 270 stalls showcasing books on medical, poetry, engineering, science, art, culture, novels, biographies, travelogues, textbooks, history, social sciences, geography, religion and many other topics.

 Temporary use in emergency

-In 2020, during the COVID-19 pandemic crisis, a temporary field hospital was set up at this Expo Centre to deal with the emergency overflow of patients that could not be accommodated at the many hospitals in and around the city of Lahore.
+In 2020, during the COVID-19 pandemic crisis, a temporary field hospital was set up at the Expo Centre to deal with the emergency overflow of patients that could not be accommodated at the many hospitals in and around the city of Lahore.